 A survey of German lyric poetry from the medieval period to the present.
 Close readings of texts by Goethe, Schiller, Heine, Mörike, Rilke, and others.
 Taught in German.
-Alternates with GRM 412 German Prose and GRM 413 German Drama.
 Offered every third year.

 HEBREW (HBW)

 101 & 102.
 Elementary Hebrew I & II